RPGroup-PBoC/human_impacts/data/anthropocene/USGS_steel_production/README.md

 # Global steel production (USGS)

 ## Description
-This entry gives the global production of steel in the year 2019.
+This entry gives the global production of steel in the years 2018 and 2019.

 ## Key Numbers
+Global steel production (2018): 1810 Mt,
-Global steel production (2019): 1.90 Gt
+Global steel production (2019): 1900 Mt

 ## Source Information
 * **Source Website**: USGS Iron and Steel Statistics and Information